BretStateham/headlesspi/README.md

     ![VNC Connection](images/VNCConnection.png)

-1. If you see a warining about SSH being enabled with the Pi's password still at default you can click "**OK***" to clear it.
+1. If you see a warning about SSH being enabled with the Pi's password still at default you can click "**OK***" to clear it.
 However, you should consider changing your Pi user's password to help secure it.

     ![SSH Password Warning](images/SSHPasswordWarning.png)